Consumer Medicine Information

 You must not use isosorbide mononitrate whilst taking sildenafil (Viagra®), vardenafil (Levitra®), tadalafil (Cialis®).

-Do not take isosorbide mononitrate tablets if you are pregnant or breast-feeding unless you doctor says it is safe.
-Ask your
+Do not take isosorbide mononitrate tablets if you are pregnant, plan to become pregnant

 If it has expired or is damaged, return it to your pharmacist for disposal.